retorquere/pimsync/docs/content/docs/migration-guide.md

 ### Fetch / prompt

-For `prompt` examples, using a wrapper script is a simple approach.
-E.g.: the following script:
+For `prompt` usages the following sequence should work:

 ```sh
 read PASSWORD